vishnuprasadmaruthi/Music-and-Podcast-Player/README.md

-# final-project-web-ninjas
-final-project-web-ninjas created by GitHub Classroom
-# Spotify Muzik App
+# Spotify m
-Spotify Muzik App is a Music Application in which you can search Tracks, Albums, Artists and User can access his playlist created on spotify.com
+Spotify is a music application that gives you access to millions of songs.
+Search tracks, albums, artists and create your own playlists.

 # Usage
-Spotify Muzik App is for non-commercial use only.
+this app is for non-commercial use only.

 # Installations